| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Data quality is still suspect as the systems are new and skill levels are low.

-• Statistical samples of data are used to verify and calculate data quality.
+| A formal process is in place to ensure data accuracy and quality: • Statistical samples of data are used to verify and calculate data quality.

 • The results are recorded as a KPI and discussed during team meetings.